Health benefit of Moringa Oleifera – known as the miracle tree, it helps fight so many diseases and keep you healthy as long as you live.

 Health benefit of Moringa Oleifera

-- Maintains healthy cholesterol levels: Moringa has cholesterol lowering properties.
-Many traditional medicine system of Asia have been using the extract of Moringa leaves and roots as heart tonics.
+Moringa has cholesterol-lowering properties.
+Many traditional medicine systems of Asia have been using the extract of Moringa leaves and roots as heart tonics.
 These herbal preparations have been shown to reduce serum cholesterol and the formation of atherosclerotic plaques.

 Health benefit of Moringa Oleifera

-- Promotes weight loss: this could be due to many factors.
+this could be due to many factors.
 The anti-inflammatory and diuretic effect helps reduce water retention.
-The high fibre contents which reduce fat absorption in the gut.
+The high fiber contents reduce fat absorption in the gut.
 The reduction in insulin resistance may prevent fat accumulation.

-- Supports brain health: Moringa supports brain health and cognitive function because of its antioxidants and neuro-enhancer activities.
-It is also used in the treatment of Alzheimer’s disease with favourable preliminary results.
-Its high content of vitamin E and C fight oxidation that leads to neurone degeneration, improving brain function.
+Moringa supports brain health and cognitive function because of its antioxidants and neuro-enhancer activities.
+It is also used in the treatment of Alzheimer’s disease with favorable preliminary results.
+Its high content of vitamin E and C fight oxidation that leads to neuron degeneration, improving brain function.

 Health benefit of Moringa Oleifera